quincy/matchers-presentation/presentation/slides.md

 ---

 # What is a Matcher?
-* An object allowing 'match' rules to be defined declaratively
+* An object allowing 'match' rules to be defined declaratively             <!-- .element: class="fragment" data-fragment-index="1" -->
-* Hamcrest is not a test framework, but Matchers are very useful in tests
+* Hamcrest is not a test framework, but Matchers are very useful in tests  <!-- .element: class="fragment" data-fragment-index="2" -->
-  * UI Validation
+  * UI Validation                                                          <!-- .element: class="fragment" data-fragment-index="3" -->
-  * data filtering
+  * data filtering                                                         <!-- .element: class="fragment" data-fragment-index="4" -->

 ---

 # Why should I use Matchers?
-* Allows writing flexible tests without over-specifying expected behavior
+* Allows writing flexible tests without over-specifying expected behavior                                           <!-- .element: class="fragment" data-fragment-index="1" -->
-* Tests can be written in a sort of mini-DSL, which can help you test intended behavior rather than implementation
+* Tests can be written in a sort of mini-DSL, which can help you test intended behavior rather than implementation  <!-- .element: class="fragment" data-fragment-index="2" -->

 Note: This helps tests break less often when unimportant changes are made